Privacy Issues in Large Language Models: A Survey: Machine Unlearning

-Meanwhile, \cite{jang2023knowledge} studied a gradient based solution for machine unlearning in LMs, named \emph{knowledge unlearning}.
+\textbf{Gradient-Based Updates:} \cite{jang2023knowledge} studied a gradient based solution for machine unlearning in LMs, named \emph{knowledge unlearning}.
 Specifically, given $h_{\theta}$ and a given sequence of tokens that we would like to unlearn, $\textbf{d}=(d_1,...,d_T)$, $\mathcal{U}$ solves a gradient ascent problem maximizing the loss function:

 Where $d_{<t}$ denotes the token sequence $\textbf{d}=(d_1,...,d_{t-1})$ and $p_\theta (d_t | d_{<t})$ denotes the conditional probability of predicting the next token to be $d_t$ given $d_{<t}$. \cite{jang2023knowledge} evaluated this method on GPT-Neo \cite{black_sid_GPTNeo} pre-trained on the Pile \cite{gao2020pile} and the OPT model \cite{zhang2022opt} pre-trained on a deduplicated version of the Pile.
 Data from the Training Data Extraction Challenge \cite{Carlini2022trainingdata} was used as the target data and the success of the unlearning was measured as the ability to reduce the risk from extraction attacks (Section~\ref{subsec:extract}) and memorization (Section~\ref{sec:memorization}).
 An array of $9$ classification tasks were used to evaluate the general performance of the LMs.
 They found that knowledge unlearning did not result in any significant degradation of performance compared to naive retraining while requiring several orders of magnitude less computation.
 The general performance was also significantly better than another computationally inexpensive method, differentially private decoding (\cite{majmudar2022differentially}, Section~\ref{subsec:dp_solutions}).
 In some cases, the performance of the model after knowledge unlearning was superior to the naive retraining method.
 This is possibly due to the benefits of forgetting described in \cite{zhou2022fortuitous}.
 Additionally, \cite{jang2023knowledge} found that sequentially unlearning the data is better than unlearning it in large batches (see Figure~\ref{fig:batchvsseq_unlearning}).